polyzentrik/transcription/README.md

 ### w.
 Diarisation
 This script takes a more sophisticated approach to speaker diarisation.
 It detects and labels speakers, breaks the main audio file into smaller audio segments corresponding to each speaker, transcribes each audio segment, and finally joins everything into a single TXT file split into sections labelled by speaker.

-> Prompts: The diarisation script allows usage of an external prompt file, which can increase the quality of the output.
+> Prompts: The diarisation script allows the usage of an external prompt file, which can increase the quality of the output.
 The prompts folder contains examples of prompt files applicable to sustainability.

 ## Instructions
 Pending.